Hube2/acf-options-page-adder/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Added checks to ensure that ACF5 Pro is installed and active

 = 3.1.0 =
-* Corrected but, duplicated field groups not showing on options pages
+* Corrected bug, duplicated field groups not showing on options pages
 * Added support for save/loading to/from post objects added in ACF v5.2.7

 = 3.0.0 =